Trump says he will not oppose the release of documents tied to the Mar-a-Lago search

 Trump now has the next move

-In order for the motion to unseal the search warrant and property receipt to proceed, Trump had been given the opportunity to respond and object.
-The federal judge in Florida had ordered the government to give the filing to Trump immediately.
-Trump has had until 3 p.m. on Friday to advise the court if he will object to the motion.
+In order for the motion to unseal the search warrant and property receipt to proceed, Trump was given the opportunity to respond and object.
+The federal judge in Florida had ordered the government to give the filing to Trump immediately and set the deadline for a possible objection to 3 p.m. on Friday.

 According to the court filing, the Justice Department calls for the unsealing of the documents given the heightened public interest in the case, but it makes clear that the former president should be given the opportunity to say whether he has "legitimate privacy interests" that could cause harm if they are made public.